marcosnz/Cake-Example/README.md

 Adding the target doesn't necessarily run it unless another target is dependent on it or you call it explicitly.

-In our case we can just change the default task to be dependent on our test task (which is dependent on the build task):
+In our case we can just change the default task to be dependent on our test task (which in turn is dependent on the build task):
 ```CSharp
 Task("Default")
     .IsDependentOn("Run-Unit-Tests");